 A look at the common reasons pavements fail prematurely and how to solve them.

-A pavement optimization strategy puts you in control of pavement performance.
+An optimization strategy puts you in control of pavement performance.

 When a pavement fails to reach its expected design life, how often is this the result of problems with the hot mix asphalt?
 Tensar's Bryan Gee, P.E. found the answer was, “not very often.”
 The quality of hot mix asphalt has greatly improved, however, many roads are still in poor condition.
 If it’s not the asphalt’s fault, then what happened?
 Bryan discusses six of the most common causes on the Tensar Blog.

 Having a better understanding of these causes and how to circumvent them can help us improve road performance and reduce life cycle costs.
 Here, you can watch our 30 minute webinar to learn how you can control many of those causes.
 This course may serve as a 1/2 Professional Development Hour.

 Simply click on the video, fill out the on-screen form, and watch the webinar.
 Then, you'll receive a PDH certificate via email and be on your way to building better pavements.

 Pavement engineers are often charged with delivering a high-performing design on a small construction budget.
 With client expectations increasing and roadway maintenance budgets steadily declining, “miracle worker” has become a major part of the job description.
 It’s obvious that conventional design methods are no longer cutting it.
 However, forward-thinking engineers are gaining traction with a pavement optimization strategy that delivers the best performing roads for the lowest cost.